 Finding Your Own Library Treasures

-Here are the simple steps you can take to find your own library treasures to satisfy your intellectual curiosity!
+Here are some simple steps you can take to find your own library treasures!

 Step 1.
 Explore our library’s collections.

 Begin exploring our library’s collections (1) by visiting the collections’ website, (2) by browsing “Making Connections,” (3) by attending library colloquia, or (4) by simply walking into Hamilton Library to browse the open stacks and to visit the collections rooms and archives.

 Alternatively, you may run keyword search by using the Voyager catalog to explore our library materials, including books, periodicals, films and music.